Nervosys/Botnix/pkgs/development/misc/resholve/README.md

 ## Basic `resholve.mkDerivation` Example

-Here's a simple example of how `resholve.mkDerivation` is already used in nixpkgs:
+Here's a simple example of how `resholve.mkDerivation` is already used in botpkgs:

 <!-- TODO: figure out how to pull this externally? -->